helenebrulin/data_modeling_rest_API_nodejs/README.md

 <b><u>Usage</u></b>
 - Change product_dao.js to use different daos implementations : normal - w. pipelines - w. transactions
+- Each file is not optimized : get operations should use pipelines, and write use transactions.
 - Start with "node app.js".

 <b><u>Data Modeling</u></b>
 ![data modeling](https://github.com/helenebrulin/data_modeling_rest_API_nodejs/blob/main/data%20modeling.png)

+UPDATE : if the requirement is not to search by pattern, but to search by prefix, then a <b>single sorted</b> is enough for both "Search by Category" and "Search by Name".
+The sorted set should have the category id as a score, and "name:productId" as value.
+Then you can do a lexicographical search.

 <b><u>Routes:</u></b>
 - POST http://localhost:3000/products w.
 JSON body : add a product.
 Images BLOBs must be in a string separated by commas.
 No ids, for product or images, should be provided.